youyoubirds/OpenSpeedy-Dynamic/README.md

 Send Message to OpenSpeedy's MainWindow and Allow it to dynamically adjust the acceleration.
+Based on game1024 OpenSpeedy(https://github.com/game1024/Speedy).